 Adults ages 60 years and older: The typical dose is 0.5 mL injected into the muscle by a healthcare professional.

-Prevention of illness caused by respiratory syncytial virus (RSV)
+Prevention of serious lung infections caused by respiratory syncytial virus (RSV) in:

-Prevention of illness caused by respiratory syncytial virus (RSV)
+Prevention of serious lung infections caused by respiratory syncytial virus (RSV) in: